Summary of broadband development in Poland

 Data on broadband development and technologies in Poland

-For the latest data on broadband coverage, subscriptions and penetrations, coverage of different broadband technologies and costs, check the scoreboard reports and the country reports of the Digital Economy & Society Index (DESI).
+For the latest data on broadband coverage, subscriptions and penetrations, coverage of different broadband technologies check the country reports of the Digital Economy & Society Index (DESI).

 Spectrum assignments for wireless broadband

-For details on harmonised spectrum assignments consult the European 5G Observatory.
+For details on harmonised spectrum assignments, please consult the European 5G Observatory report.

 National and EU publications and press documents